mkykadir/ChannelX/README.md

 # ChannelX
-This project created for Software Engineering course of İstanbul Technical University.
+This project is created for the Software Engineering course of İstanbul Technical University.
 More details will be added.

 # Project Members